Ultrastrong coupling regimes of light-matter interaction: Experiments in the USC and DSC regimes

-Theoretically, Liu was the first to propose and analyze \emph{intersubband (ISB) polaritons} in QWs~\cite{Liu96JAP,Liu97PRB}.
-He demonstrated that the vacuum Rabi splitting increases with the electron density as well as the number of QWs.
-Figure~\ref{LiuCiuti}(a) shows calculated absorption spectra, displaying ISB polaritons for QWs for different numbers of QWs, while in Fig.~\ref{LiuCiuti}(b) the QW-number dependence of the vacuum Rabi splitting is calculated; Figure~\ref{LiuCiuti}(c) shows absorption spectra for different electron densities, while in Fig.~\ref{LiuCiuti}(d) the electron density dependence of the vacuum Rabi splitting is displayed \cite{Liu96JAP,Liu97PRB}.
+Theoretically, \cite{Liu96JAP,Liu97PRB} was the first to propose and analyze \emph{intersubband (ISB) polaritons} in QWs.
+He demonstrated that the vacuum Rabi splitting (VRS) increases with the electron density as well as the number of QWs.
+Figure~\ref{LiuCiuti}(a) shows calculated absorption spectra, displaying ISB polaritons for QWs for different numbers of QWs, while in Fig.~\ref{LiuCiuti}(b) the QW number dependence of the vacuum Rabi splitting is calculated; Fig.~\ref{LiuCiuti}(c) shows absorption spectra for different electron densities, while in Fig.~\ref{LiuCiuti}(d) the electron density dependence of the vacuum Rabi splitting is displayed \cite{Liu96JAP,Liu97PRB}.
 Unique electrically driven MIR emission devices based on quantum cascade structures incorporating ISB polaritons have also been proposed \cite{ColombellietAl05SST}.
-In particular, it was predicted that in InP-based multiple-QW structures a polariton splitting $2\hbar g$ of 40~meV can be obtained for an ISBT at $\hbar\omega_{12} \approx$ 130~meV, i.e., $g/\omega_{12} \approx 0.15$.
-Ciuti \textit{et al.}\ used a Bogoliubov transformation to diagonalize the full Hamiltonian and obtained the energies of the upper polariton (UP) and lower polariton (LP) branches \cite{CiutietAl05PRB}.
-Figure~\ref{LiuCiuti}(e) shows the calculated UP and LP energies as a function of normalized coupling strength, where $\omega_{12}$ is the ISBT frequency, for zero detuning, demonstrating that USC is possible.
-Similarly, for \emph{inter-Landau-level (ILL) polaritons}, Hagenm\"uller \textit{et al.}\ derived and diagonalized an effective Hamiltonian describing the resonant excitation of a two-dimensional electron gas (2DEG) by cavity photons in the integer quantum Hall regime \cite{HagenmulleretAl10PRB}.
-The dimensionless vacuum Rabi frequency $g/\omega_\mathrm{c}$ was shown to scale as $\sqrt{\alpha N_\mathrm{QW}\nu}$.
-Here, $\omega_\mathrm{c} = eB_\mathrm{DC}/m^*$ is the cyclotron frequency, $B_\mathrm{DC}$ is the DC magnetic field applied perpendicular to the 2DEG, $e$ is the electronic charge, $m^*$ is the effective mass, $\alpha$ is the fine structure constant, $N_\mathrm{QW}$ is the number of QWs, and $\nu$ is the Landau-level filling factor in each well.
+In particular, it was predicted that in InP-based multiple-QW structures a polariton splitting $2\hbar g$ of 40~meV can be obtained for an ISBT at $\hbar\omega_{12} \approx$ 130~meV, resonant with a cavity frequency $\omega$, i.e., $g/\omega\approx 0.15$. \cite{CiutietAl05PRB} used a Bogoliubov transformation to diagonalize the full Hamiltonian and obtained the energies of the upper polariton (UP) and lower polariton (LP) branches.
+Figure~\ref{LiuCiuti}(e) shows the calculated UP and LP energies as a function of normalized coupling strength, where $\omega_{12}$ is the ISBT frequency, for zero detuning $\omega = \omega_{12}$, demonstrating that USC is possible.
+Similarly, for (ILL) polaritons, \cite{HagenmulleretAl10PRB} derived and diagonalized an effective Hamiltonian describing the resonant excitation of a two-dimensional electron gas (2DEG) by cavity photons in the integer quantum Hall regime.
+The dimensionless vacuum Rabi frequency in a 2DEG resonant with a cavity of frequency $\omega$, $g/\omega_\mathrm{c}$, was shown to scale as $\sqrt{\alpha N_\mathrm{QW}\nu}$.
+Here $\omega_\mathrm{c} = eB_\mathrm{dc}/m^*$ is the cyclotron frequency, $B_\mathrm{dc}$ is the dc magnetic field applied perpendicular to the 2DEG, $e$ is the electronic charge, $m^*$ is the effective mass, $\alpha$ is the fine structure constant, $N_\mathrm{QW}$ is the number of QWs, and $\nu$ is the Landau-level filling factor in each well.
 It was shown that $g/\omega_\mathrm{c} > 1$ could be achieved when $\nu \gg 1$ with realistic parameters of a high-mobility 2DEG.